Crump-Lab/Functional-Assessment-of-Cancer-Therapy---General/README.md

 # Crump Lab ESO_project

 ## Overview
-This repository serves as a template for ESO (esophageal)-related projects under the academic research lab at McGill University.
-It includes a standard directory structure and setup instructions.
+This repository serves as a template of FACT-E scoring for ESO (esophageal) projects under the academic research lab at McGill University.
+It includes physical well-being, social/family well-being, emotional well-being, functional well-being, and additional concerns.

 ## Project Description
 We publish the protocol on [protocols.io](https://www.protocols.io/workspaces/crump-lab).
 The data will be stored on [Dataverse](https://borealisdata.ca/dataverse/crump_lab).

 ## Usage
-This repository serves as a template for organizing future projects.
+This repository serves as a template to score the FACT-E.

 ## Repository Structure